The folding iPhone just got a surprising step closer to reality

 Analysis: don't expect the iPhone foldable any time soon

-Just because a report says Apple is making folding screens, doesn't mean we're going to be able to buy a bending iPhone very soon.
+Just because a report says Apple is making folding screens, doesn't mean we're going to be able to buy a bending iPhone this year.

 Not only do other parts need to be designed, including a hinge, body and components which also suit the handset's bending nature, but we don't actually know that these screens are for the finished product.